Xavdidtheshadow/pitch_awesome/README.md

 Feedback and suggestions are welcome.

-Tones generated [here](http://onlinetonegenerator.com/) and cut with Audacity.
+Tones (square) generated [here](http://onlinetonegenerator.com/) and cut with Audacity.

+The frequencies were found in [this]() Wikipedia article.
+I provide notes from 261hz to 987hz.

 You can download it in the store [here](http://bit.ly/pitch_awesome)!